 A small but growing number of foundations provide program-related investments (PRIs) to social enterprises as well as nonprofits.
 PRIs are low-interest loans that a foundation can give to organizations or projects that match the funder’s interests.

-Alternatively, you might seek a nonprofit that will act as your fiscal sponsor.
+Another possibility: Seek a nonprofit that will act as your fiscal sponsor.
 Fiscal sponsorship is a formal arrangement in which a 501(c)(3) public charity sponsors a project that may lack exempt status.
 This would allow you to seek grants and solicit tax-deductible donations under your sponsor's exempt status.
 An fiscal sponsorship between a nonprofit and a potentially for-profit business is rare and an attorney with a lot of experience in nonprofit law would be a must.

 See also our related Knowledge Base articles: